chi-chu/log/README.md

     log.Debug("debug test %s %d", "hahahahhaha", 123)
     log.Info("info test %s", "hahahahhaha")
     log.Warn("warn test %s", "hahahahhaha")
+    // if you use  Bulk mode
+    // when service is done, do not forget to exit()
+    // otherwise  you may  lost some logs log.Exit()
 ```
 other writer needs to be developing